orangetrialtruck/orangetrialtruck.github.io/content/about.md

 Hello there,

-My name is Yuri and I share here my experiments with LEGO® Technic and more.
+My name is Yuri and I show here my DIY projects.

 #### Contacts